Volunteer at St. Joseph Health

 Therapy volunteers

-For those seeking observation hours in physical, occupational or speech therapy.
+For those seeking volunteer and observation hours in physical, occupational or speech therapy.
 Deadlines match the college volunteer schedule.

 Teen volunteers